 At the Law Offices of Lucy S. McAllister, our 30+ years of experience handling legal defense for clients in both these areas is an invaluable asset to anyone facing this type of serious threat to their career, reputation and short and long-term livelihood.

-If you are a California professional with a hybrid licensing law and criminal law situation, call the law offices of Lucy McAllister immediately.
-The Law Offices of Lucy S. McAllister have successfully represented a wide range of California licensed professionals and we are experienced in handling all types of licensing accusations and licensing issues as well as criminal cases.
+If you are a California professional with a hybrid licensing law and criminal law situation, call the Law Offices of Lucy S. McAllister immediately.
+We have successfully represented a wide range of California licensed professionals and we are experienced in handling all types of licensing accusations and licensing issues as well as criminal cases.
 Let us help you protect your professional license, your reputation, and your livelihood.

 For additional information or to schedule a consultation on a professional licensing issue, please contact our law offices today at (877) 280-9944.